emberjs/ember.js/CONTRIBUTING.md

 There are helpers for many of these functions, which will resolve this for you: `expectDeprecation`, `expectAssertion`, etc.  Please use these helpers when dealing with these functions.

-If your tests can't aren't covered a helper, one common solution is the use of `DEBUG` flag.
+If your tests aren't covered by a helper, one common solution is the use of `DEBUG` flag.
 Wrapping the debug-only dependent test in a check of this flag will cause that test to not be run in the prod test suite:

 ```javascript
 import { DEBUG } from '@glimmer/env';